green-fox-academy/nagypeti/project_phase/exam_moduls/endpoint.md

 In Spring: RequestHeader, PathVariable, RequestParam and RequestBody

-- Header params: in request header, used for authorization mainly (tokens), browser and system information, etc.
+- **_Header params:_** in request header, used for authorization mainly (tokens), browser and system information, etc.
-- Path params: are part of the endpoint itself and are not optional
+- **_Path params:_** are part of the endpoint itself and are not optional
 	example: /service/myresource/user/{user}/bicycles/{bicycleId}
-- Query params: appear after a question mark (?) in the endpoint.
+- **_Query params:_** appear after a question mark (?) in the endpoint.
 It a query string, separateing values with & mark.
 	example: /surfreport/{beachId}?days=3&units=metric&time=1400
-- Request body params: most frequently used in post/put/delete methods.
+- **_Request body params:_** most frequently used in post/put/delete methods.
 Mainly using some lightweight data-interchange format in the requests body, like JSON or XML.

 ### 2. Request header:

 HTTP headers allow the client and the server to pass additional information with the request or the response.

 There is 4 group of HTTP headers based on their contexts:
-    • General header: Headers applying to both requests and responses but with no relation to the data eventually transmitted in the body.
+- **_General header:_** Headers applying to both requests and responses but with no relation to the data eventually transmitted in the body.
-    • Request header: Headers containing more information about the resource to be fetched or about the client itself  (tokens, browser info, etc.).
+- **_Request header:_** Headers containing more information about the resource to be fetched or about the client itself  (tokens, browser info, etc.).
-    • Response header: Headers with additional information about the response, like its location or about the server itself (name and version etc.).
+- **_Response header:_** Headers with additional information about the response, like its location or about the server itself (name and version etc.).
-    • Entity header: Headers containing more information about the body of the entity, like its content length or its MIME-type.
+- **_Entity header:_** Headers containing more information about the body of the entity, like its content length or its MIME-type.

 ### 3. Request body: